 Teaching facilities include:

-• Four laboratories for upper-level courses which include specialized capabilities in optics, atomic and nuclear physics, electronics, and photonics/holography.
+- Four laboratories for upper-level courses that include specialized capabilities in optics, atomic and nuclear physics, electronics, and photonics/holography.
+The electronics lab includes a new printed circuit board milling machine, where students can design, develop, test and fabricate printed circuit boards for independent projects.

 Research Facilities

-The faculty of the Physics & Astronomy Department operate a number of research laboratories, including:
+The faculty of the Physics and Astronomy Department operate a number of research laboratories, including:

 Astronomical and Geophysical Observatory

-The Astronomical Observatory located at the College Camp includes permanently mounted 16-inch and 14-inch Schmidt-Cassegrain telescopes housed under separate domes.
-Also present is a complete computerized astronomical CCD image acquisition and analysis system and science-grade UBVRI and Sloan ugriz filter sets, and six smaller telescopes.
-The observatory also features our 1-meter mobile reflecting telescope.
+The Astronomical Observatory, located at the College Camp just up the road from the university campus, includes permanently mounted 16-inch and 14-inch Schmidt-Cassegrain telescopes housed under separate domes; a complete computerized astronomical CCD image acquisition and analysis system and science-grade UBVRI and Sloan ugriz filter sets; and six smaller telescopes.
+The observatory also features our 1-meter mobile reflecting telescope, one of the largest in New York State!

 Infrared Laser Laboratory

-Infrared Laser lab equipped with a high-power axial flow carbon dioxide laser.
+The Infrared Laser lab is equipped with a high-power axial flow carbon dioxide laser.
 This laser is frequency tunable and it can be configured for pulsed or continuous output.

 Magnetic Measurement Laboratory